Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 ### Tutorial Requirements

 This tutorial is demonstrated on the VCK190 production evaluation board.
-To run this tutorial download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and Vivado license contact your Xilinx sales representative.
+To run this tutorial, download the necessary files from the lounge and ensure you have the correct licenses installed.
+If you do not have a board and Vivado license, contact your AMD sales representative.
 See https://www.xilinx.com/products/boards-and-kits/vck190.html for more information.

->Note: This tutorial targets the VCK190 evaluation board, but the methodology flow also applies to the VMK180 evaluation board.
+>***Note***: This tutorial targets the VCK190 evaluation board, but the methodology flow also applies to the VMK180 evaluation board.

 #### Hardware Requirements:

-* Host machine with an operating system supported by Vivado Design Suite and Vitis 2022.1
+* Host machine with an operating system supported by the Vivado Design Suite and Vitis 2022.1
 * VCK190 Evaluation board, which includes:
   * Versal Adaptive SoC XCVC1902-2VSVA2197
   * AC power adapter (100-240VAC input, 12VDC 15.0A output).